Table of Contents

 |Stage IV||Widespread (disseminated) infection of one or more extralymphatic organs or without lymph node involvement|

-In children and adolescents, the infection of the bone with the destruction of the substance or an infestation of the bone marrow is always considered as stage IV, regardless of the affected lymph node stations.
+In children and adolescents, the infection of the bone with cortical destruction or an infestation of the bone marrow is always considered as stage IV, regardless of the affected lymph node stations.

 A: without B symptoms